 This new funding opportunity offers grants of £50 to £500 for individuals or community groups to get you started on your journey to create a more vibrant, active, welcoming Green Neighbourhood.
 We welcome a diversity of projects, and while there's no need to have any existing funding for your project, we are keen to support initiatives that have additional funding from other sources.

 The grant application encourages applicants to develop their own ideas and activities linked to four categories.
 Applications should encompass at least one of them.

 There are four key categories for Green Neighbourhood grants.
 Your project needs to fit at least one, but you can pick as many as you like.

-- Environment: Working together to reduce the impact on the local and global environment.
+- Environment: Working together to improve our local and global environment.
 This could be taking responsibility for your area by tidying and brightening up local grot spots or organising an activity to spread awareness of our long lasting footprint on the planet; as long as it’s your own unique idea.

 - Healthy Lifestyle: Promoting active, healthy living by encouraging people to take exercise outdoors, grow their own food for a healthier diet, helping to combat air pollution by walking and cycling, or all three.
 Put your own spin on things to be in a good shot.